 1. MORE IS MORE.
 When crafting up a perfect cheese plate (you know, one you can Instagram the heck out of), never forget that more is more.
-To achieve this look, without it just being a block of blue cheese, I cut and crumble the cheeses into smaller, bite-size pieces.
+To achieve this look, I cut and crumble the cheeses into smaller, bite-size pieces.
 Dice cheddar into cubes, break parmesano-reggiano into chunks, and for something like stilton, just slice the ends so there's texture there.
 (The only exception for me is something quite creamy, or pre-sliced manchego.)
 Then fill in the gaps with fruit, nuts, and meat!
 You want to aim for every inch of the board or plate to be covered.
 (Unless, of course, there's a cute monogram in the middle.)

 2. TASTE THE RAINBOW: To keep it from falling flat, try to add a lot of vibrant colors.
 Go for dark and inky grapes, bright candied oranges, blueberries, and a few different colors of nuts.
 Try not to place similarly colored items next to each other.

 3. BREAD.
 ALWAYS BREAD: Though not pictured, we consumed two very large French baguettes with this spread.
 Some people, like me, insist on having a 1:1 carb to cheese ratio.
 Never, ever put out a cheese plate without bread.
 Unless I'm not there, then I guess do what you want.